tbosch/sencha-touch-angular-adapter/README.md

 Child widgets within other widgets are automatically added to the parent widget.
 If the child widget contains the attribute `dock` then the function `Container.addDocked` is used, otherwise `Contianer.add`.

 The elements in the dom will be injected into the sencha components.
-So if you add a css class or style to a div, this will apply to the widget of that div.
+So if you add a css class or style to an element, this will apply to the widget of that element.

 Angular markup like `{{}}` can be used for all attributes.
 If the sencha components takes such an attribute and renders some children with it (e.g. the button widget adds the attribute `text`  as text-child in the dom) those children will also be automatically be updated by angular.
-E.g. a `<div st:xtype="button" text="{{name}}">` work well when the name property in the angular scope is updated!
+E.g. a `<st:button text="{{name}}">` work well when the name property in the angular scope is updated!

 The angular widget `ng:repeat` can be used for all widgets and works very well for automatically creating or destroying widgets.

 The compilation integration is as following:
-1. Angular is asked to compile to top level elements down unto the first `<div st:xtype=...>`.
+1. Angular is asked to compile to top level elements down unto the first `<st:mytype...>`.
-2. A sencha widget is created for that div and connected to the dom element of the div.
+2. A sencha widget is created for that element and connected to the dom element of the element.
 3. The sencha widget is asked to render itself
-4. After the rendering of the sencha widget angular is called (recursively) to compile the children `<div>`s of the sencha widget.
+4. After the rendering of the sencha widget angular is called (recursively) to compile the children of the sencha widget.
 By this, angular markup that was rendered by the sencha widget gets bound by angular.
-5. After the child widgets are completed with compilation, the next top level `<div>` is compiled.
+5. After the child widgets are completed with compilation, the next top level `<st:...>` is compiled.

-This means that we are compiling the widgets for every depths of `<div>`s with a separate call to angulars compiler.
+This means that we are compiling the widgets for every depths of `<st:...>`s with a separate call to angulars compiler.